 - AND, are a current smoker, or have quit within the last 15 years.

-The smoking rate in Tennessee is 21.9 percent, higher than the national rate of 16.4%.
+The smoking rate in Tennessee is 22.6% and significantly higher than the national rate of 16.4%.
 It ranks 48th among all states, placing it in the bottom tier.

 - "F" for Tobacco Prevention Program Funding;

 - "F" for Access to Tobacco Cessation Treatments; and

 - "F" for Tobacco 21 Laws.